How to Create Your Buyer Persona [live webinar transcript]

-Hayden asked about personas, the time to create personas, and really my feeling is if we start with the data we already have, we’d probably review it and write the persona in a few hours.
-After that, continuous revision and refinement for the lifetime of that persona, or that product, or that business.
+Hayden asked about personas, and the time to create personas, and really my feeling is if we start with the data we already have, we’d probably review it and write the persona in a few hours.
+After that, continuous revision and refinement for the lifetime of that persona, that product, or that business.
 I think they never really end if you’re paying attention.

 There was another one that asked about a mistake, and that a big one would be building personas around your products and services versus the people.